 When you look at all these anime games have that have been coming out in recent years, one can’t help but wonder why some of these games look like they came out in 2010 for the PS2.
 When I first saw Naruto Storm for the PS3, I thought that this would be the stepping stone or a new goal for anime games to reach in years to come for but so far in recent memory, there hasn’t been an abundant amount of games has come close to that of the Storm series in terms of quality and polish aside FighterZ and maybe Xenoverse games.

-We all get hype for a game, we get the game because everyone (including your favorite Influencer) hyped it up with criticism, we play the game only to realize it’s shit, the we complain.
+We all get hype for a game, we get the game because everyone (including your favorite Influencers) hyped it up without criticism, we play the game only to realize that it’s shit, then we complain.
 Sound familiar?
 There’s nothing wrong in pointing out flaws in any game, that’s how you weed out the bad from the good and keep the publishers on their toes.